gayegul/scoreService/README.md

 DELETE: deletes the player
 PUT: updates the player info
 `/api/players/:player/games`
-GET: shows games that are played by player  `/api/players/:player/scores/:game`
+GET: shows games that are played by player
-GET: shows a player's score for a specific game